dk14/mega-peers/README.md

 - I kept many files in root - I know that.
 - I did not clean up - because was not paid to do so.
 I warned the party aboput consequences repeatedly.
 - Invest proper funds - you'll get clean code and repo.
+If you haha with me - I'll keep the state of repo like this, u get haha results.

 - I ignored commit messages and many practices - to prevent party from integrating with this product.
 - Since party ignored Wolfram stuff and wanted boxing matches stats to be here.
 Boxing is gay.
 Play football.